Evenwyne/programming-univbasics-2-using-learn-inbrowser-ide/README.md

 ![file editor](https://curriculum-content.s3.amazonaws.com/prework/in-browser-ide-file-editor.png)

-Anything Ruby code we write in here will get executed when the file is run.
+Any Ruby code we write in here will get executed when the file is run.
 Let's give this file something to do.
 In the file editor, write the following:

 ```rb